CursorHop vs Mouse Without Borders

 Is Mouse Without Borders encrypted?

-Microsoft added AES encryption to Mouse Without Borders in 2023.
-CursorHop uses the modern Noise protocol on every tier.
+Modern Mouse Without Borders (inside PowerToys) uses AES-256 with a generated security key to pair machines.
+CursorHop uses the Noise protocol on every tier.
 Both are encrypted in current versions.

 Which has lower latency?